FRCTeam1987/teambroncobots.com/docs/getting-started/configuration.md

 For information on general Jekyll configuration, please check out the [Jekyll docs](https://jekyllrb.com/docs/configuration/).

-Below are some specific options that you might want to set in your `_config.yml` when using Bulma Clean Theme.
+Below are some specific options that you might want to set in your `_config.yml` when using Broncobots.

 ## Lang